mpluswow/linux_tutourials/create-vm.md

 ## 3. Create the Kali VM with VNC Graphics

-Create a VM named `kali-vm` with 2GB RAM, 2 CPUs, 20GB disk, using the Kali ISO and VNC for GUI access:
+Create a VM named `kali-vm` with 2GB RAM, 2 CPUs, 20GB disk, using the Kali ISO:

 ```bash
 sudo virt-install \